An observational signature for extremal black holes: Introduction

-It is worth noting that the same notion of horizon hair $H[\psi]$ approximately applies in the case of near extremal black holes, as a {\em transient} with duration dependent on the proximity to extremality~\cite{subir2}.
-Therefore, we expect the results of this work to similarly hold in the near extremal cases.
+Finally, it is worth noting that the same notion of horizon hair $H[\psi]$ approximately applies in the case of near extremal black holes, as a {\em transient} with duration dependent on the proximity to extremality.
+Therefore, we expect the results of this work to similarly hold in the near extremal cases, especially for cases wherein the charge or spin is within $5\times10^{-5}M$ of the extremal value~\cite{subir2}.
 We also remark that, under the presence of superradiance, an amplified version \cite{dejan2023, zimmerman1} of the horizon instability on such backgrounds due to the existence a sequence of zero-damped quasinormal modes is already known \cite{glampedakisfull,zeni13}.